Daily readings

 Sunday, November 8, 2026

 32nd Sunday of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration32nd Sunday of Ordinary Time